 In the descriptive body of defform, defproc, etc., do not start with "This ..."
-Instead, start with a sentence whose implicit subject is the form or value being described.
+Instead, start with a sentence whose implicit subject is the form or value being described (but only start the first sentence that way).
 Capitalize the first word.
 Thus, the description will often start with "Returns" or "Produces."
 Refer to arguments and sub-forms by name.